 This program meets the criteria of the Massachusetts Board of Registration in Medicine for opioid education.

-The AAFP has reviewed SCOPE of Pain: Safer/Competent Opioid Prescribing Education and deemed it acceptable for up to 2.00 Enduring Materials, Self-Study AAFP Prescribed credit.
-Term of Approval is from 03/01/2021 to 03/01/2022.
+The AAFP has reviewed SCOPE of Pain: Safer/Competent Opioid Prescribing Education and deemed it acceptable for up to 2.00 Enduring Materials, Self-Study AAFP Prescribed credits.
+Term of Approval is from 03/01/2022 to 03/01/2023.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Continuing Pharmacy Education Information The University of Rhode Island, College of Pharmacy, is accredited by the Accreditation Council for Pharmacy Education as a provider of continuing pharmacy education.
 Completion of the entire online program and completion of online evaluations and self-assessment tools at the conclusion of the program are required for reporting continuing education credit to the National Association of Boards of Pharmacy via the CPE Monitor.
 This is a knowledge based learning activity.

 Universal activity number: 0060-9999-21-044-H08-P

 Planned Expiration Date: 9/30/2022